wessenstam/ts2019/frame/frame.rst

   Microsoft has made some adjustments in their Windows licensing so Xi Frame will be able to support Windows 10 on Azure and Nutanix AHV.
 Customers must confirm that they have the appropriate enterprise license agreement that allows them to do so.

 Select **Systems** from the sidebar and **Power On** your **Sandbox** VM.
 The Sandbox is a special instance that allows you to make changes to your master image.
+Any changes you make are persistent.

 .. figure:: images/8b.png

 Once your Sandbox VM is **Running**, click **Start Session** to connect through your browser.

-Download your application installer to the Sandbox desktop (the example below uses the `Atom <https://atom.io/`_ text editor) and install the new application.
+Download an application installer to the Sandbox desktop (the example below uses the `Atom <https://atom.io/`_ text editor) and install the new application.
 Frame will recognize that you just installed an application and ask you if you wish to onboard the application (for application delivery).
 Alternatively, you can simply right-click the application icon and select **Onboard to Frame**.

-Instead of downloading and running an application installer, you could onboard another application already installed within the image such as OneNote or MSPaint.
+Instead of downloading and running an application installer, you can onboard another application already installed within the image such as OneNote or MSPaint.

 .. figure:: images/9b.png